 Why Second Opinions Are Important

 Only consulting one eye doctor for eye care will limit your knowledge and impact your decision-making process.
 When it comes to a health condition like cataracts, you will need to get a second opinion before scheduling a cataract surgery to become familiar with the best treatment options.

 But first, What is a Cataract?

 A cataract is a type of eye condition that causes cloudiness within the lens of the eye.
 This cloudiness will interfere with a person’s ability to see.
 A cataract can result in blurry vision, faded colors, halos, and in some cases, blindness.
 Cataracts can be the result of aging, blunt force trauma, radiation exposure, or genetic diseases.
-Consult an eye doctor to determine whether or not to get a cataract surgery or treatment.
+If you don’t trust a diagnosis you received from your previous doctor, get a second opinion from a different eye doctor before you determine whether or not to get a cataract surgery or treatment.

 In a laser cataract surgery, the natural lens is removed from the eye.
 An artificial implant is inserted in its place.
 Before the surgery takes place, the eye care specialist will measure the size and shape of your eye to find an appropriate artificial lens for you.
 You may be asked not to eat or drink anything 12 hours before the cataract surgery.

 Most cataract surgeries take place under one hour.
 You will be awake during the operation, but you won’t feel pain.
 Your eyes will be under numbing medication.
 Side effects after cataract surgery are rare.
 However, you could experience eye infection, bleeding, retinal detachment, pressure, or fluid buildup.